 “It’s okay.
 Let them in.
 I didn’t know they were coming.”

 “Thanks, Kurt.
-Did you meet the other 3D girls last weekend, Jill’s corridor mates.”
+Meet the other 3D girls last weekend, Jill’s corridor mates.”

 “Hi,” he introduced himself.
 “I’m Kurt.
 Jill and these boys are shaking up my magazine this Fall.
 And, did you have to bring Minehan?
 Is he your clone.”